arnab292/upi_qrcode_generator/README.md

 # upi_qrcode_generator

-In this project i was make a upi_id qrcode maker using python.
+In this project i make a upi_id qrcode maker using python.